lsst/felis/presentations/ivoa-college-park-2018.md

 * We are headed towards _at least_ three tabular data file formats internally:
 FITS, Parquet, and HDF5.
 Maybe Avro.

-* We are using three lanaguages - C++, Python, and Java.
+* We are using three languages - C++, Python, and Java.
   - And _at least_ three tabular libraries: afw.table, pandas, and astropy

 ---